PotHix/pothix.github.com/content/places/berlin.md

 going to use the train a lot, I would recommend the weekly pass (if you're staying a week or more, of course).

+## Services

+- **Togo Waschwelt GmbH**: This was a one bag trip for me, which limits the amount of stuff I will bring and carry, so I planned to wash my clothes in the middle of the trip.
+I went to this place and the experience was superb.
+  There was a lady there who helped me navigate the whole process and it was a seamless experience.
+In less than one hour I was leaving the place with all my clothes clean and dry.

 ## Places

+I decided to have the "history theme" into this trip, so I'm mostly visiting places about the history of Germany and Berlin.
+This is a bit depressing, because the history of Germany is... complicated, but I wanted to really understand a few things.

-- A friend of mine recommended the Walkative! walking tour and I decided to go for it.
+- **Walking tour from Alexander Platz** - A friend of mine recommended the Walkative! walking tour and I decided to go for it.
 I got the tour about Berlin under the Nazi's regime.
 It was very informative (and a bit sad).
 I enjoyed it.
-- Brandenburg gate - Many things happened there.
+- **Brandenburg gate** - Many things happened there.
 The statue at the top was the "goddess" of peace.
 Napoleon invaded the city through the Brandenburg gates, won the battle and stole the statue.
 After many years, they got the statue back and made it the goddess of victory.
 It's also worth noting that it was also quite close to part of the berlin wall, so you may have seen footages of it online along with the wall if you searched for it.
-- Berlin wall memorial
-- East side galery
+- **Berlin wall memorial** - They perserved part of the wall as it was at the time and created a memorial for it.
+It's nice to understand the context and how complicated it was for people living around the wall at the time.
+For a south american guy, it was quite amazing to finally understand it.
+- **East side galery** - Part of the Berlin wall that was kept in the East (Socialist part, under the Soviet control).
+It's full of nice drawing by artists from many places in the world and it's still a place for protests in form of art against big problems in the world.
+- **Topography of terror** - It's the place where the SS and Gestapo was located.
+It's free to enter and has most of the story of the Nazism era.
+  Totally recommended if you're into getting more context of the story of that time.
+- **Berlin Story Bunker** - The bunker where Hitler commited suicide after losing the war.
+It tells his whole story, from being a teenager that wanted to be an artist, to the mass murderer dictator.
+The museum is great, and it was the most depressing of all.
+It is very detailed and shows pictures of many things that happened during that era.
+It was the first museum I went that I literally felt angry by following the exposition and getting all the context.
+I woult totally recommend people to go, but you have to be ready for that.
+- **German Museum of Technology** - I like to visit technology museums every time I visit a city and they have one.
+This was no different, great experience.
+They had trains from the last 100 years to show, including the Nazi era.
+Seeing the trains evolving to match the needs of the people was quite nice.
+Other than that, they also had tons of old ships and airplanes.
+  The World war I and II airplanes were quite interesting.

 ## Food

-TBD
+- **Shiso burger** - Didn't eat much there, just got the sweet potatoes, but nothing to complain.
+I quite like the food and place.